 Presentations in this session:

-- Governance body for portability and privacy protection standards by Olivier Dion and Matthias De Bièvre
+- Making it Happen through Standardization: A New Governance by Olivier Dion and Matthias De Bièvre

-- Introduction to the Me2B Alliance Certification Mark by Lisa LeVasseur
+- Making it Fair – Me2B – introduction to the Me2B Alliance Certification Mark by Lisa LeVasseur